Neutrino magnetic moment in the doublet-singlet Leptoquark model: Constraints on the parameter space of the scalar LQ model

 \subsection{Magnetic moment of the muon and LFV $\tau \to\mu \gamma$ constraints}

-Scalar Leptoquarks can significantly influence certain observable that have been accurately measured.
-One of the most critical processes, is the muon magnetic moment and the LFV decays $\ell_i \to \ell_j \gamma$.
-Recently, the muon anomalous magnetic moment was updated by the Fermi National Accelerator Laboratory (FNAL), reporting a value of $a_\mu =1165920710(162)\times 10^{-12}$(139 ppb)~\cite{Muong-2:2025xyk}.
-When combined with previous results, the world average is $a_\mu(\text{exp})=1165920715(145)\times 10^{-12}$(124 ppb).
-On the theoretical side, there are also been an important update; new progress in calculating the hadronic light by light scattering contribution provides the standard model value as $a^{SM}_\mu=116592033(62)\times 10^{-11}$(530 ppb)~\cite{Aliberti:2025beg}.
-With these new experimental and theoretical values, the difference is $a^{exp}_\mu-a^{SM}_\mu= 38(63)\times 10^{-11}$, indicating that there is no longer tension between the SM and the experimental value.
+Scalar Leptoquarks can significantly affect certain observables that have been accurately measured.
+Among the most critical processes are the muon magnetic moment and the LFV decays $\ell_i \to \ell_j \gamma$.
+Recently, the muon anomalous magnetic moment was updated by the Fermi National Accelerator Laboratory (FNAL), reporting a value of $a_\mu =1165920710(162)\times 10^{-12}$(139 ppb)~\cite{Muong-2:2025xyk}, which combined with previous results, the world average is $a_\mu(\text{exp})=1165920715(145)\times 10^{-12}$(124 ppb).
+On the theoretical side, there is also an important update; new progress in calculating the hadronic light by light scattering contribution provides the standard model value $a^{SM}_\mu=116592033(62)\times 10^{-11}$(530 ppb)~\cite{Aliberti:2025beg}.
+With these new experimental and theoretical data, the difference is $a^{exp}_\mu-a^{SM}_\mu= 38(63)\times 10^{-11}$, indicating that there is no longer tension between the SM and the experimental value.
 On the other hand, ongoing experimental investigation of LFV decays has established strict limits on their branching ratios.
 These limits can place constraints on the parameters that extend the Standard Model.
-Notably, the BaBar collaboration reported an upper limit of Br$(\tau \to \mu \gamma) < 4.4\times 10^{-8}$ at $90\%$ C.L.~\cite{BaBar:2009hkt}.
-Although the LQ contribution to both processes has been extensively studied in the literature~\cite{Cheung:2001ip,Dorsner:2020aaz,Cheung:2015yga}, we reproduce the relevant calculations and leave the respective formulas in Appendix~\ref{appendixLVFdecay}.
+The BaBar collaboration reported an upper limit of Br$(\tau \to \mu \gamma) < 4.4\times 10^{-8}$ at $90\%$ C.L.~\cite{BaBar:2009hkt}.
+Although the LQ contribution to both processes has been extensively studied in the literature~\cite{Cheung:2001ip,Dorsner:2020aaz,Cheung:2015yga}, we reproduce the relevant calculations and leave the respective formulas in~\ref{appendixLVFdecay}.
 Since we are interested in the allowed values for the LQ Yukawa coupling to fermions, we use the muon anomalous magnetic moment to constrain the parameters $y^{L,R}_{22}$ and $y^{L,R}_{32}$, while the LFV $\tau \to \mu \gamma$ decay restricts the couplings $y^{L,R}_{23}$ and $y^{L,R}_{33}$ as well.
-The Leptoquarks coupling to fermions is also constrained by the Drell-Yan processes $pp \to \ell \ell$ and $pp \to \ell \nu$, as demonstrated in \cite{Allwicher:2022gkm}, where the restriction $\sqrt{y^R_{22}y_{22}}<0.66$ has been set by using the most up-to-date LHC data.
-We also consider such restriction in our study.
-As for the remaining couplings, we impose the $y^{L, R}_{ij} \leq \sqrt{4 \pi}$ bound to avoid the breakdown of perturbativity.\\
+The Leptoquarks coupling to fermions is also constrained by the Drell-Yan processes $pp \to \ell \ell$ and $pp \to \ell \nu$, as demonstrated in~\cite{Allwicher:2022gkm}, where the restriction $\sqrt{y^R_{22}y_{22}}<0.66$ has been set by using the most up-to-date LHC data.
+We also consider such a restriction in our study.
+As for the remaining couplings, we impose the bound $|y^{L, R}_{ij}| \leq \sqrt{4 \pi}$ to avoid the breakdown of perturbativity.
+Then, we perform a scan of the couplings $\{y^{L,R}_{22},y^{L,R}_{32}\}$ and select the points that remain consistent with the constraints from $(g-2)_\mu$.
+The allowed points are illustrated in Fig~\ref{fig:space_muon} for three different scenarios based on the relative sign of the coupling products: $y^L_{32}y^{R}_ {32}$ and $y^L_{22}y^{R}_{22}$.
+We note that while the previous discrepancy $\Delta a_\mu$ has been resolved (indicating alignment between experimental and theoretical results), there remains a region where the LQ coupling products can be of the order of $\mathcal{O}(1)$.
+These large values are most favorable in scenarios where the coupling products have opposite signs, allowing for partial contributions to cancel each other out and thus facilitating larger permissible values.